christianparpart/desaster/README.md

 executes ruby methods, pre-forking and communicating over shared file descriptors (pipes / unnamed sockets) to pass jobs and their response status.

+This module should effectively be able to spawn Rack, and thus Rails, applications.

 ## HTTP

 For _Desaster_, an HTTP request is nothing else than a Job to be executed, so this framework just